 Recreational activity torts, the stepchild of personal injury cases, appear to be making a minor comeback.
 The Supreme Judicial Court in Massachusetts reversed a trial court’s order of summary judgment in a case involving a woman hit by a ball from twenty feet away during an outdoor party.
 The issue on appeal is whether the party’s hosts had a duty to stop a softball game that a reasonably prudent person would know posed risks to guests.

 The softball game itself was not really a softball game, just people goofing around.
 Random people were just taking turns hitting the ball.
 In fact, participants were told to bunt or swing down on the ball.
-It was a party, I’m sure alcohol was probably involved, and some people probably took good swings and hit the ball well.
-One of those good swings landed close to the Plaintiff and another hit her, causing the injuries that gave rise to the lawsuit.
+It was a party, I’m sure it involved alcohol, and some people probably took good swings and hit the ball well.
+One of those good swings landed close to the Plaintiff, and another hit her, causing the injuries that gave rise to the lawsuit.

 The court reversed the trial court’s entry of summary judgment, finding that §318 of the Restatement (Second) of Torts did not absolve the homeowner as a matter of law:

 If the actor permits a third person to use land or chattels in his possession otherwise than as a servant, he is, if present, under a duty to exercise reasonable care so to control the conduct of the third person as to prevent him from intentionally harming others or from so conducting himself as to create an unreasonable risk of bodily harm to them, if the actor